Origins Available: Borderlands, English, French, Italian

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Belle occurred in many references, and spelling variations of the name found included Bell, Belle and others.

-Another 165 words (12 lines of text) are included under the topic Early Belle Notables in all our PDF Extended History products.
+Another 46 words (3 lines of text) are included under the topic Early Belle Notables in all our PDF Extended History products and printed products wherever possible.

 Gradually becoming disenchanted with life in Ireland many of these uprooted families sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 These overcrowded ships often arrived with only 60 to 70% of their original passenger list, many dying of illness and the elements, were buried at sea.
 In North America, early immigrants bearing the family name Belle, or a spelling variation of the surname include: